 The palencano style is unique for its high degree of refinement, lightness and harmony.
 It includes buildings with vaulted roofs upon which pierced crestings emphasized its height.

 Its architecture is also characterized by its interior sanctuaries and modeled stucco scenes found on its freezes, columns, walls, crests, as well as ogival vaults, vaulted halls connecting galleries and T-shaped windows, among other unique architectural features.

-The sophisticated architectural designs and the rich decoration reflect the history and ideology of the ruling class and incorporate the writing and calendaric systems.
-The architecture of the site is integrated in the landscape, creating a city of unique beauty.
+The sophisticated architectural designs and the rich decoration reflect the history and ideology of the ruling class and incorporate the writing and calendar systems.
+The architecture of the site is integrated into the landscape, creating a city of unique beauty.